 Cuba is a Caribbean island and a paradise with beautiful beaches.
+And your Cuba itinerary wouldn’t be complete without Varadero.
 There is not much to do in Varadero, accept of chilling at the Caribbean beach.

 You can definitely use this day to get some sun and fight through jetlag.
 Varadero has several all-inclusive resorts and is lazy holidaymakers’ favorite place.